dcmikki/devbox-windows/README.md

 I'll occasionally have to use Windows for projects at work, so I also want a Windows machine with some dev tools and customisations.
 This setup may be completely automated with something in the future, but for now it's a few batch files that need to be run in a certain order.

 The goal is to get something on Windows that's a very decent approximation of my Linux shell setup.
 This could probably be achieved best with the new 'Bash for Windows' feature in Windows 10, but sadly I still need to work with Windows 7 for some projects.
-The best option otherwise is to get a nice Git Bash setup running.
+The best option otherwise is running [MSYS2](http://www.msys2.org).
+This is superior to Git Bash just because it comes with a package manager you can use to easily install any additional packages needed at any point in the future.

-## Git Bash for Windows Setup
+## Setup

+### MSYS2

+At present, unfortunately MSYS2 doesn't have an unattended installer.
+There is a [Chocolately package](https://chocolatey.org/packages/msys2), but it only extracts an archive, it doesn't do a proper install with shortcuts to the console and so on.
+Actually, in any case, it doesn't even run through installing that package without errors, so it's not a great option anyway.

+That said, download the [MSYS2 installer](http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe) and run it.
+This should be one of the few manual steps.

-### Install Environment
+### Run Bootstrap

 First up, on the target machine, download the initial-bootstrap.bat and install-font.vbs files in this repository and save them to your user profile directory at `%USERPROFILE%`.
 Then run cmd.exe as Administrator and run that script:
 ```